Dadja Altenburg-Kohl: Cultural activities

 In 2003, Altenburg-Kohl founded the Montanelli Gallery at Nerudova street (Neruda's street) 13 in Prague.
 Six years later, it became the Museum Montanelli.
 The museum's patron was president Václav Havel, who officially opened the museum in 2009.
 In 2005, Altenburg-Kohl was elected to the board of the Europäisches Kulturforum in Berlin.
 She is also the curator for several joint projects between the Saarländische Galerie in Berlin and the Czech Republic.

 The DrAk Foundation, founded in Prague in 2006, focuses on the fields of culture and medical prevention.
 The foundation's art collection is administered by the Museum Montanelli.
 As the museum's curator, Dr. Altenburg-Kohl has participated in monographic and thematic exhibitions and has organized international exchanges with other museums and galleries.
 The DrAk Foundation also supports theatre (National Theatre, Divadlo Ungelt), film (Citizen Havel Is Rolling Barrels), and cancer prevention (MammaCare manual breast examinations).

 In Prague, Dr. Altenburg-Kohl has been a supporter of the National Theatre since 2005.
 She is a member of the theatre's board and a founder of its Benefactors' Club.
 She has provided financial support for numerous performances (Mozart's Don Giovanni, the jazz opera A Well-Paid Walk directed by Miloš Forman, and the ballet Causa Carmen).
 She also provided a large gift to the National Theatre's ballet ensemble and purchased a concert violin by Mihály Reményi (made in 1909) for the orchestra.
 In 2009, she helped to restore Vojtěch Hynais's theatre curtains and with her husband donated a bronze bust of Václav Havel.
 In 2013, Altenburg-Kohl's family financed the first phase of restoring the National Theatre's lunettes by Mikoláš Aleš and František Ženíšek.
 The restoration work is set to last until 2015.

 Since 2012, she has appeared on stage as a member of the National Theatre's ballet ensemble during performances of Sleeping Beauty.
 She has twice been awarded the D Award by the National Theatre's director.

-Dr. Altenburg-Kohl received the Trebbia Foundation's European Award for support of culture – 2011 Person of the Year.
+Altenburg-Kohl received the Trebbia Foundation's European Award for support of culture – 2011 Person of the Year.